WebOrigami/docs/src/content/pattern/functionGraph.md

 ## Verify the explorable function

-The unit tests are the same for the function as for the object and folder.
+<span class="tutorialStep"></span> Run the unit tests for the function-based explorable graph, which are the same as the object and folder graphs.

 ```console
 $ node fn.test.js